StephanieMattaB/StephanieMattaB.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
 description: Hi!
-Thank you for reading, here a quick look to some of my Github repositorie.
+Thank you for reading, here a quick look to some of my Github repositories.
 nav: yes
 nav_order: 4
 ---